 Serving Board Recommendations

-A fruit board can be served on any large board you have.
+A fruit board can be served on any large food-safe board you have.
 I love using round boards because I find they are the easiest to get to all parts of the board from any angle.

 Rectangle boards are good too, to spread items out along a table, and will work especially well to place items in multiple locations throughout the board.
 For example, if you are serving a larger crowd you can place the same fruit in several locations on a large rectangle board.